 Ideally, this should be an office chair, as they're designed to support you while you work.
 They come in a variety of designs and in a huge range of prices, but there are a few things that you should look for when choosing your temporary throne.

-The NHS recommends that any office chairs should be adjustable so it can support your lower back.
+The NHS recommends that an office chair should be adjustable so it can support your lower back.
 This means that you should be able to change the height, tilt, and back position.
-Another reason for height adjustment is that you ideally want your knees to be slightly higher than your hips, while also having your feet on the floor.
-If your desk doesn’t allow for this, then a footrest would be a wise investment.
+Your chair should be flush with the small of your back to provide good lumbar support.

-Office Hippo Essentials Mesh-back swivel chair
+Office Hippo Essentials Mesh-back Swivel Chair

 Swedish furniture giant IKEA has a range of office chairs, but the Markus seems to be the best blend of style, features and price.